grebes15/flashcards/README.md

 # Web Flash Cards

 ## Summary
-We're going to create a web-based flash card application.
-Our application will present users with decks of flash cards.
-Users will select a deck and play a round of flash cards.

-This will be our most complicated web application yet.
-In addition to getting over the technical hurdles, this challenge will also have dimensions of product management.
-We'll begin to get a feel for how to manage complexity as projects grow and become more nuanced on both the front- and backends.
-We'll need to divide labor and collaborate as a team.
-As in the real-world, we'll also be faced with incomplete and ambiguous specifications.

-## Releases
-### Release 1: Build the MVP

 As a user, I visit the homepage and see a list of decks.
 I click on the name of a deck and play a round with that deck.
 After the round, I see stats on how well I performed.
 If I've logged in, I can then visit my profile to see stats for all the rounds I've played.